-Schools and colleges should ensure that their low-level concerns policy or staff behaviour policy contains a procedure for sharing confidentially such concerns which is clear, easy to understand and implement.
-(KCSIE 22-Paragraph 13 and 434).
-Whether all low-level concerns are can be shared initially with the DSL or Headteacher.
-If reported to DSL, then the DSL should inform the headteacher of all the low-level concerns and in a timely fashion according to the nature of each lowlevel concern.
-The headteacher should be the ultimate decision maker in respect of all low-level concerns.(Low-level concerns which are shared about supply staff and contractors should be notified to their employers, so that any potential patterns of inappropriate behaviour can be identified.
-If schools and colleges are in any doubt as to whether the information which has been shared about a member of staff as a lowlevel concern in fact meets the harm threshold, they should consult with their LADO
+Schools and colleges should ensure that their low-level concerns policy contains a procedure for sharing confidentially such concerns which is clear, easy to understand and implement.
+Whether all low-level concerns are shared initially with the DSL (or a nominated person (such as a values guardian/safeguarding champion)), or with the headteacher/principal is a matter for the school or college to decide.
+If the former, then the DSL should inform the headteacher/principal of all the low-level concerns and in a timely fashion according to the nature of each low-level concern.
+The headteacher/principal should be the ultimate decision maker in respect of all low-level concerns, although it is recognised that depending on the nature of some low-level concerns and/or the role of the DSL in some schools/colleges, the headteacher/principal may wish to consult with the DSL and take a more collaborative decision-making approach.
+Low-level concerns which are shared about supply staff and contractors should be notified to their employers, so that any potential patterns of inappropriate behaviour can be identified.
+If schools and colleges are in any doubt as to whether the information which has been shared about a member of staff as a low-level concern in fact meets the harm threshold, they should consult with their LADO

-Alternative Provision
+Alternative provision